E. E. Downham: Career

 After moving to Alexandria in 1862, Downham decided not to directly join the war effort, and instead focused on the development of a grocery, and later alcohol business.
 A prominent War Democrat in the area, he sold liquor and important commodities to Union soldiers and officials during the war.
 In 1869, he was involved in a legal dispute with the city of Alexandria, which reached the Supreme Court and was decided in Downham v.
 Alexandria.
 This case became a legal precedent and is cited to the present day.

-During his time in Virginia, Downham was initiated into the Andrew Jackson Masonic Lodge of Alexandria, and he later served as the Grand Master of the Lodge from 1880-1881.
+During his time in Virginia, Downham was initiated into the Andrew Jackson Masonic Lodge of Alexandria, and he later served as the Grand Master of the Lodge from 1880 to 1881.
 He would also go onto to be initiated into the Knights Templar, a Christian oriented order of Freemasonry.

 Later in his career, he entered into local politics.
 In 1874, he was elected to the Alexandria City Council, and upon the death of mayor, John B. Smoot, in 1887, he was elected by the council to fill out his term.
 His tenure proved very popular amongst the population due to his efforts to improve city infrastructure and civic life within the city.
 He was elected outright in 1888, serving with distinction until 1891, before retiring from public office.